eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 The template data type and the three string identifiers have to match those of the publisher, in other words the service descriptions have to be the same (otherwise we will not receive data from our publisher).

-We immediately subscribe here, but this can be postponed to the point were we actually want to receive data.
+We immediately subscribe here, but this can be postponed to the point where we actually want to receive data.

 #### Receiving data
 For simplicity we assume that we periodically check for new data.
 It is also possible to explicitly wait for data